Best Ankle Braces for Soccer

 Ankle compression sleeves like this Nike version generally offer the lowest amount of support among all ankle braces.
 That isn't to say the support is non-existant, but rather, they won't help protect your ankles from things like aggressive slide tackles or jarring ankle rolls.
 They may help to prevent or reduce damage from very light ankle rolls, but aside from that, we wouldn't look too much into the support/protection capabilities of the Nike Pro Combat ankle sleeve.

 Aside from athletes who suffer from chronic foot or ankle injuries, many individuals in the general population have also found this Nike ankle sleeve to be highly beneficial.
-It can be worn all day and under any type of footwear with ease.
-It's comfortable, breathable, thin, and easy to put on and take off.
+This thin ankle brace can be worn all day and under any type of footwear with ease.
+It's comfortable, breathable, and easy to put on and take off.
 For example, lots of golfers and hikers find this to be a great item to help reduce pain and inflammation from long activities.

 Overall, the Nike Pro Combat ankle sleeve is a great option for anyone who needs just a little added ankle support, either during activity or for daily use.
 It's great for chronic conditions that result in constant pain and inflammation, and is highly comfortable and versatile.
 However, if you are rehabbing from an injury and need to prioritize support and protection, we would opt for a differernt type of ankle brace, such as a lace-up ankle brace or a brace with rigid bilateral hinges.